 before & after

 These photographs represent typical results from past patients.
 They will give you an idea of our work but, as with all surgeries, please be aware that every person’s shape, size, skin and healing ability is different; meaning every individual will have different results, even if having the same surgery.

 liposuction at Red Rose Desire

-Liposuction is typically carried out under general anaesthetic, and on occasion an epidural may be used as an alternative, if the work is being carried out on the lower areas of the body.
+Liposuction is typically carried out under general anaesthetic, and on occasion an epidural may be used if the work is being carried out on the lower areas of the body.
 Your surgeon will mark and inject the targeted area with anaesthetic before breaking up the fat cells using high-frequency vibrations.
-A tube is inserted through which a vacuum removes the excess fat.
+A tube is then inserted through an incision where a vacuum then sucks and removes the excess fat.
 This procedure will give the area a firmer and tighter look which sometimes cannot be achieved via natural methods.
-It usually takes between one and three hours but variables could impact the duration.
+It usually takes between one and three hours, but variables could impact the duration.
 You will be required to stay in hospital overnight following the surgery.

 The recovery process can take around two weeks but again this will depend heavily upon the individual and procedure itself.
 The size of the areas targeted vary, so this can impact your recovery and time you are able to return to work.
 You will be required to wear a bandage/supportive corset to help the healing process, which can be removed whilst in the shower.

 After four to six weeks, you should be able to resume any strenuous activities after guidance from your aftercare nurse and surgeons.

 Frequently Asked Questions

 Q: Which areas of the body can be treated?